happy family

 "He did take care of me."
 Eddie's voice was sharper than John had heard him all day.
 "He always took care of me."

-"I'm not saying he didn't love you, Eddie," John said firmly.
+"I'm not saying Tommy didn't love you, Eddie," John said firmly.
 "But there's a reason you're not with him right now.
-And I think we need to focus on -"
+For the next six months, my job is to teach you, train you, and keep you safe.
+Part of that means setting boundaries."

 "What if something happens to him?"
 Eddie blurted.
-"What if I left and now he's - what if he's sick or hurt or -" The boy slipped back into that shaky, mousy version of himself from when the two first met.
-"W-what if Tommy thinks I abandoned him?"
+"What if I left and now he's-- what if he's sick or hurt or--" The boy slipped back into that shaky, mousy version of himself from when the two first met.
+"What if Tommy thinks I abandoned him?"

 John's chest tightened.
-He hadn't expected the question to hit this hard.
-He tried to soften his voice, resisting the urge to reach for Eddie's trembling form.
-"I promise, that's not going to happen.
+He hadn't expected the question to land this hard.
+"I promise you, that's not going to happen.
 Tommy will understand."

 "He won't understand if he's d-dead..."
 Eddie hugged his doll tighter.
-"If something happens and I'm n-not there, I won't even know.
+"If something happens and I'm n-not there, I won't even know, not until it's too late.
 Nobody'll tell me anything.
-He'll j-just... disappear."
+He'll just... disappear."

 John took a breath and tried to soften his voice.
 "I know this is hard, but Tommy's in a place with rules and systems.
 If something were seriously wrong, someone would notify us.
 That's part of the structure.
 He won't disappear."

 John exhaled.
+To think this boy would care so much for a man who clearly neglected him.
 "I think the healthiest thing for you right now is space.
-A new environment, a fresh start -"
+A new environment, a fresh start--"

-"A replacement for the only family I have left."
+"A replacement for my family."
 Eddie looked so small, but that paranoia warped his words.
 "That's what this is.
 You hate Tommy.
-You w-want to erase him.
-And if he just d-disappears and... and I n-never see him again..."
+You want to erase him.
+And if he just disappears and... and I never see him again..."
 Tears welled up in Eddie's eyes.
 "Problem solved, right?"

 John didn't move.
 He let the silence settle for a moment, just long enough to catch his breath and choose his words with care.
-"I don't hate Tommy."
+"I don't hate Tommy.
+I don't want to replace him either," John added, more gently now.
+"I know how important Tommy is to you, but I also have to run my household and your training in a way that's responsible.
+That means focusing on the work and the life you have now."

-Eddie didn't look convinced, but he didn't argue anymore.
+Eddie stared at John-- brittle, unreadable, but he didn't argue anymore.
+That was a start.

 Eventually, J.J. called from the kitchen that something was boiling over.
 John excused himself to deal with it.
-"Let's not talk about Tommy anymore."
-John added as he rose from his seat.
+"Let's not talk about Tommy anymore," John added as he rose from his seat, the words carrying just enough weight to make it clear this was not a request.

 He heard nothing.
 When John returned to the living room, Eddie was still on the couch, knees tucked up, clutching the doll like a lifeline.
 The distance between them felt like miles.